hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

     := \frac{1}{n} \sum_{i=1}^n \sum_{t=0}^{T-1} \gamma^t \left(w_{0:t}^{(i)} (r_t^{(i)} - \hat{Q}(s_t^{(i)}, a_t^{(i)})) + w_{0:t-1}^{(i)} \sum_{a \in \mathcal{A}} \pi(a | s_t^{(i)}) \hat{Q}(s_t^{(i)}, a) \right),

 DR is unbiased and has lower variance than PDIS when :math:`\hat{Q}(\cdot)` is reasonably accurate to satisfy :math:`0 < \hat{Q}(\cdot) < 2 Q(\cdot)`.
-However, when the importance weight is quite large, it may still suffer from a high variance.
+However, when the importance weight is quite large, it may still suffer from high variance.

     * :class:`DoublyRobust`